unpoly/unpoly3-slides/index.md

 Does revalidation cause more requests?
 --------------------------------------

-**No**.

 With revalidation your app will make as many requests as a plain web app\
-(but users still benefit from seeing cached content immediately).

-With revalidation your app will make as many requests as an Unpoly 2 app with short cache expiry.\
+**or** as an Unpoly 2 app with short cache expiry.

-Many of our projects have configured cache expiry to "fix" stale content.
+Remember that many of our projects have configured cache expiry to "fix" stale content.

 **Optionally** your app can support *conditional requests* so reloading is effectively free for the server.